Tuvalu plans for its own disappearance

 | ECONOMIST

-For over three decades the Pacific island country of Tuvalu has implored industrialised countries to cut their greenhouse-gas emissions.
+For over three decades the Pacific island country of Tuvalu has implored industrialized countries to cut their greenhouse-gas emissions.
 For over three decades global temperatures have ticked up.
 Tuvalu’s government warns that its territory could slip underwater by the end of the century.
 “It’s a matter of disappearing from the surface of this Earth,” Kausea Natano, the prime minister, said in September.
 So Tuvalu is now asking a different question: how can it continue existing if that happens?

 Mr Natano’s government has amended the constitution to assert that the country will exist “in perpetuity” even if its landmass does not.
-The new wording, which came into effect on October 1st, will not on its own change very much.
-Under international law, a country must have a physical territory and permanent population.
+The new wording, which came into effect on October 1st, will not change very much.
+Under international law, a country must have a physical territory and a permanent population.
 But no one has considered what happens if climate change strips a state of those qualities, says Bal Kama, a lawyer who advised the government on its constitutional changes.
 Tuvalu hopes that if other vulnerable countries follow its lead, international law could change.

 The government talks about turning Tuvalu into a “digital nation” that could provide services and preserve cultural traditions online even were its people dispersed to other countries.
 It speculates about creating a 3d version of its islands that web users could ramble around.
 All these plans raise more questions than answers.